symfony-cmf/symfony-cmf-docs/quick_tour/the_model.rst

 .. note::

-    Previously, the PHPCR tree was compared with a FileSystem.
+    Previously, the PHPCR tree was compared with a Filesystem.
 While this gives you a good imagine of what happends, it's not the truth.
 You can better compare it to an XML file, where each node is an element and its properties are attributes.